mvolkmann/blog/input/github-pages.md

 1. Create a GitHub account if you don't already have one.
    Browse <https://github.com/> and click the "Sign up" button.
 1. Create a new GitHub repository.
-   Check the checkbox "Initialize this repository with a README".
-   Having a `README.md` file is required to enable some options in gh-pages (Which?
-Is this even true?).
 1. Clone the repository to create a local repository.
 1. cd to the directory of the local repository.
 1. Enter `npm init -y` to create a `package.json` file.